Jacques Cossette-Trudel

-Jacques Cossette-Trudel (February 15, 1947 – March 14, 2023) was a Canadian who kidnapped British diplomat James Cross in the October Crisis of 1970 in Canada.
-Cossette-Trudel was a member of a cell of the Front de libération du Québec (FLQ) that kidnapped Cross in an attempt to start an uprising in Quebec, leading to its separation from Canada.
-Exchanged along with the rest of his cell for a healthy Cross, he went into exile in Cuba and France.
-After his return, he was convicted of the offence of kidnapping and served time in prison.
-He has since worked as a communication counsellor and filmmaker in Quebec.
+Jacques Cossette-Trudel (February 15, 1947 – March 15, 2023) was a French Canadian screenwriter and political activist who, as a 23-year-old, was a member of the FLQ (Cellule Front de Liberation du Québec).
+In October 1970 their cell kidnapped British diplomat James Richard Cross in Montreal, Quebec, Canada.
+In October 1970, Cossette-Trudel and the other members of the cell exchanged a healthy James Cross to become an exile to Cuba and later to France.
+Years later, after returning to Montreal, he was convicted of the offence of kidnapping and served two years time in prison.
+He since worked as a communication counselor and filmmaker in Quebec until his death in 2023.